If you are looking for the best water softener on the market, you have come to the right place.

 We do this for several reasons.
 Firstly, we recognize that these certifications were put in place to ensure that good manufacturing processes were upheld, and we’d like to do our best to reward this behavior.
 After all, this helps the environment by keeping our communal water supply healthier and safer to enjoy.

-Secondly, we’ve found during our research that the majority of products featuring high reviews online were certified regardless, so we felt it would be easier to simply focus on them for this guide.
+Secondly, during our research we’ve found that the majority of water softening products featuring high reviews online were certified regardless, so we felt it would be easier to simply focus on them for this guide.

 We know that most of our readers are environmentally conscious as well.
-So, we made every effort to highlight products that do their best to ensure that they feature minimal salt waste, only replacing resin when it is fully depleted.
+So, we made every effort to highlight water softeners that do their best to ensure that they feature minimal salt waste, only replacing resin when it is fully depleted.

-As more and more softener systems begin to include advanced filtration methods, this will only become a more popular trend in the wider industry as a whole.
+As more and more water softeners begin to include advanced filtration methods, this will only become a more popular trend in the wider industry as a whole.